rmaillon/UT-Austin-PG-AIML/Project 7 - Computer Vision/README.md

 The dataset comprises images of 12 plant species.
 The goal of the project is to create a classifier capable of determining a plant's species from a photo.

 # Skills and Tools
-TensorFlow, Keras, Convolutional Neural Networks (CNN).
+TensorFlow, Keras, Convolutional Neural Networks (CNN), image pre-processing using cv2 library, Google Colab.